Haywood Grilled Cheese

 Goodbye to Foie, Courtesy of Ink

+The foie gras presented at Michael Voltaggio's Ink.
+Foie surrounded in waffle pieces and my all time favorite, Sriracha dots!
 This was part of the nine course meal my friend and I enjoyed before being greeted by Mr. MV himself, who wondered when we would tap out.
-Lol!
+L...

 Read more »